snmoya/DecoProject/mobile-app/README.md

 # Mobile App Frontend

 This folder contains the source code for the mobile-app frontend of our project.
-The mobile-app alloweds the users to view all the zones availables in a map and click in any one of them to get notifications.
+The mobile-app allows the users to view all the zones available in a map and click in any one of them to get notifications.

 ## Overview